bkoelman/CSharpGuidelinesAnalyzer/docs/Overview.md

 ## Category: Miscellaneous Design

 ### AV1225: Use a protected virtual method to raise each event (MEDIUM)
 - [x] This analyzer reports methods that invoke an event, which are non-protected or non-virtual or their name does not end with the word "On" followed by the event name.
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV1235: Don't pass null as the sender argument when raising an event (HIGH)
 - [x] This analyzer reports when a non-static event is invoked with `null` for the "sender" parameter, or when an event is invoked with `null` for the "args" parameter.
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV1250: Evaluate the result of a LINQ expression before returning it (HIGH)
 - [x] This analyzer reports when the result of a LINQ method that uses deferred execution is returned.
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ## Category: Maintainability

 ### AV1500: Methods should not exceed 7 statements (HIGH)
 - [x] This analyzer reports methods that consist of more than seven statements.
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV1502: Avoid conditions with double negatives (MEDIUM)
 - [x] This analyzer reports usages of the logical not operator with an argument that contains the word "No" or "Not" in it.
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV1505: Name assemblies after their contained namespace (LOW)
 - [x] This analyzer reports namespaces and types that do not match with the assembly name, unless the assembly name ends with ".Core".